k98kurz/bookchain/asyncql_dox.md

 ### `LedgerType(Enum)`

-Enum of valid ledger types: PRESENT and FUTURE for cash and accrual accounting, respectively.
+Enum of valid ledger types: CURRENT and FUTURE for cash and accrual accounting, respectively.

 ### `AccountCategory(AsyncHashedModel)`